damianhakert/damianhakert.github.io/source/posts/2017-01-22-gitlab-8-16-released.html.md

 ## From idea to production in 10 minutes on Google Container Engine

-Last month we've showed you a glimpse of the future of development: in a few minutes from nothing to deploying to a Kubernetes cluster from a GitLab instance with auto-scaling.
+[Last month][8.15-post] we've showed you a glimpse of the future of development: in a few minutes from nothing to deploying to a Kubernetes cluster from a GitLab instance with auto-scaling.
 That seemed hard to do if you were not willing to set up your own Kubernetes cluster.
 With GitLab 8.16,